 1. Are all of the District Courts open during this public health crisis?

 Yes, all District Courts are open to conduct business and hearings.
-However, as a result of the recent increase in positive COVID-19 (coronavirus) cases in Massachusetts, and pursuant to Trial Court Emergency Interim Administrative order 22-1, there will be a temporary 50% reduction of staff in all District Courts and many cases will be conducted virtually, re-scheduled, or postponed.
+However, as a result of COVID-19 (coronavirus) cases in Massachusetts, some cases will be conducted virtually, re-scheduled, or postponed.

 2. Which matters will the District Courts be conducting in person?

 District Courts will hold in person proceedings in matters where a virtual proceeding is not practical or would be inconsistent with the protection of constitutional rights.
 Specifically, emergency matters such as custody criminal arraignments and matters arising from arraignments including 58A hearings, and motions to revoke bail and for detention will be held in person.
 In addition, involuntary commitments for substance use disorder (G.L. c.
 123, § 35) or mental health (G.L. c.
 123, § 12, et seq.) hearings on abuse prevention orders (G.L. c.
 209A), harassment prevention orders (c.
 258E), extreme risk protection orders (G.L. c.
 140, §131T, et seq.) will be conducted in person in the courthouse, unless the court has made alternative arrangements.
 The court may order that other matters be heard in person.
-Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone or by calling the Trial Court call center at 833-91COURT.
+Rather than traveling to the court, persons seeking court action on a designated matter, or those who are uncertain as to whether their matter is a matter being heard by the court, should contact the local district court by telephone.

 3. What do I do if my local courthouse is temporarily closed due to COVID 19?